Things to do on the Mornington Peninsula in 2024

-With gorgeous views out over Western Port Bay, a perfect incentive to complete the train is that that wonderful food and wine at either end of the Rail Trail.
+With gorgeous views out over Western Port Bay, a perfect incentive to complete the train is that the wonderful food and wine at either end of the Rail Trail.

 Tip: It is uphill from Merricks and far easier to take the downhill trip from Red Hill to Merricks.

 Location: Station Ground Recreation Reserve (northern side)

-Accessibility: The trail is no suitable for regular wheelchairs although specialised chairs may be suitable.
-Three wheel prams can acess most of the track.
+Accessibility: The trail is not suitable for regular wheelchairs although specialised chairs may be suitable.
+Three wheel prams can access most of the track.

 Balcome Estuary Boardwalk Circuit

 This Boardwalk follows Balcome Creek and has been well designed with information posts along the way as well as the accompanying Yellow Robin Audio Trail.

 The walk continues to a playground with a Lazy Lizard Audio trail and then to Mount Martha Beach and onto the shopping district.

 At this point, there is another boardwalk on the opposite side of the Creek, or you can return along the Balcome Estuary Boardwalk.
 This is a very dog and kid-friendly walk.